Uber lawyer says board, ex-CEO knew of evidence withheld from Waymo case

 Alphabet Inc’s (GOOGL.O) Waymo has accused the ride services company of stealing confidential information about its self-driving car designs, the highest-stakes challenge on a list of litigation and investigations inherited by Dara Khosrowshahi when he joined Uber as CEO in August.

-The case has hobbled Uber’s self-driving car program and Alphabet is seeking hefty claims.
-Uber has denied that it used Waymo trade secrets in its autonomous vehicle program.
+The case has hobbled Uber’s self-driving car programme and Alphabet is seeking hefty claims.
+Uber has denied that it used Waymo trade secrets in its autonomous vehicle programme.

 The company recently signed off on a multibillion-dollar investment from Japan’s SoftBank Group Corp (9984.T) that, if successful, would demonstrate confidence in Uber’s long-term prospects.